autonomys/subspace-docs/docs/farming-&-staking/farming/additional-guides/network-info.md

 | No Firewall | No additional configuration is necessary if a firewall is not in use. |
 | Direct Internet Connection | If you are connected directly to the internet without a router, no port forwarding is required. |

-Proper configuration of these ports ensures secure and reliable communication with the Autonomys network.

 ## Linux Firewall Configuration

-If you are using Linux with `ufw` (Uncomplicated Firewall) enabled, you will need to allow traffic on the necessary ports to ensure your node and farmer can communicate properly.
+If you are using Linux with UFW (Uncomplicated Firewall) enabled, you will need to allow traffic on the necessary ports to ensure your node and farmer can communicate properly.
 Use the following commands to update your firewall settings:

 - Allow node traffic on ports 30333 and 30433:
   ```bash